AlexSafatli/Saber/README.md

 - Create adventure/episode/arc/story skeletons [3].
   - Randomly generate elements of these [4].
   - Output to PDF (LaTeX?
 Homebrewery-esque?).
+- Manage campaigns and store history of commands as a set of atomic **transactions** (actions will be *journaled*, locally or remotely).

 ## Package Structure